microsoft/reverse-proxy/docs/config.md

 ## Backend configuration

-The proxy/gateway code defines the types [Backend](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/BackendDiscovery/Contract/Backend.cs) and [BackendEndpoint](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/BackendEndpointDiscovery/Contract/BackendEndpoint.cs) and allows these to be defined via config and referenced by name from routes.
+The proxy code defines the types [Backend](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/BackendDiscovery/Contract/Backend.cs) and [BackendEndpoint](https://github.com/microsoft/reverse-proxy/blob/b2cf5bdddf7962a720672a75f2e93913d16dfee7/src/IslandGateway.Core/Abstractions/BackendEndpointDiscovery/Contract/BackendEndpoint.cs) and allows these to be defined via config and referenced by name from routes.

 A BackendEndpoint defines a specific service instance with an id, address, and associated metadata.